 What should you consider in root cause analysis?

 Given the scrutiny the FAA is under from government regarding the incident, I’d bet that the FAA is not paying lips service and is actively undertaking further analysis.
-Regardless, it’s important to recognize that a contractor deleting a file is not the root cause.
+Regardless, it’s important to recognise that a contractor deleting a file is not the root cause.

 At Protecht when we help our customers develop taxonomies for their cause libraries, ‘people’ is an almost universally adopted category.
 However, I always caution stopping at ‘people’ as the root cause soon as you get there.
 What environment were those people in?
 What other factors may have contributed?
 What was within our control?